MEO265/loggit2/README.md

-`loggit` provides a set of wrappings for base R’s `message()`, `warning()`, and `stop()` functions that maintain identical functionality, making it sufficient to import the `loggit` namespace, for example by using `library("loggit")`, or by prefixing `loggit::` at the desired locations.
+`loggit` provides a set of wrappings for base R’s `message()`, `warning()`, and `stop()` functions that maintain identical functionality, apart from an additional output to `stdout` and writing to a log file.
+Making it sufficient to import the `loggit` namespace, for example by using `library("loggit")`, or by prefixing `loggit::` at the desired locations.